theNizo/xkb-symbols-reference/README.md

 | € | EuroSign | |
 | µ | mu | |

 ~~When you use include, you don't actually override the keys, but the symbols.
 If a symbol is not overridden, it will shine through (e.g you only replace normal and shift, but not AltGr/Right Alt).
-To get rid of those, override them with "NoSymbol"~~ Apparently wrong...
+To get rid of those, override them with "NoSymbol"~~

+When you have to assign a character on Level 5, but nothing on the Alt Groups, fill them with "NoSymbol".
+If (in this case) there is a character in the Alt Group in the layout yours is based on, it will "shine through".
+It will still be on your layout.
+(Haven't figured out how to override them yet.)

 ## Special Keys (name is self explanatory)